 To achieve that shared vision and mission, Momentus Capital is uniquely positioned to provide entrepreneurs and local leaders at every stage of their growth with a continuum of capital and opportunities under one roof.
 These key resources that address the challenges of — and support the solutions for — underestimated communities include:

-In DC and nationally, Momentus Capital is rethinking its credit parameters and developing new lending, grants, and investing products to create more equitable access to capital for borrowers and projects who have traditionally been denied.
-Momentus Capital further enhances its lending with programs that solve for systemic issues through training, mentorship and network building.
+In D.C. and nationally, Momentus Capital is rethinking its credit parameters and developing new lending, grants, and investing products to create more access to capital for borrowers and projects who have traditionally been denied.
+Momentus Capital further enhances its lending with programs that provide training, mentorship and network building.
 And it works with local, regional and national stakeholders — including community-led groups, government agencies, nonprofits, and businesses.

 Mr. Carr is part of a prestigious class.
 His fellow honorees at the December 8 event in Washington, D.C., included: